Options for Recycling Tires from Scrap Cars

 What Can Recycled Tires Be Used For?

 Recycled tire shred is used in far more ways than you’d think.
-The most widely known application is probably turf fields and rubber tracks, which provide impact-absorbing cushioning.
+The most widely known applications are probably turf fields and rubber tracks, which provide impact-absorbing cushioning.
 Other less-known uses?

 • Highways